VultureProject/vulture-doc/services/frontend/edit/README.md

 #### Listeners

-> This parameter is not used in IMPCAP mode or in LOG mode, with listening mode Kafka or File.
+> This parameter is not used in IMPCAP mode or in LOG mode, with listening mode Kafka, Redis or File.

 Here you can configure, as table, the listening, by configuring for each row the following parameters :
  - Listen address : Select the [IP address](/system/netif/) you want to listen on